 We have adopted a Code of Ethics in compliance with Rule 204A-1 under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), which establishes standards of conduct for our supervised persons.
 The Code of Ethics includes general requirements that our supervised persons comply with their fiduciary obligations to clients and applicable securities laws, and specific requirements relating to, among other things, personal trading, insider trading, conflicts of interest, and confidentiality of client information.
 It requires certain of our supervised persons to report their personal securities transactions and holdings quarterly to our Chief Compliance Officer and requires the Chief Compliance Officer to review those reports.
-It also requires our supervised persons to report any violations of the Code of Ethics and any amendments to it and must acknowledge in writing having received the materials.
+It also requires our supervised persons to report any violations of the Code of Ethics promptly to our Chief Compliance Officer.
+Each of our supervised persons receives a copy of the Code of Ethics and any amendments to it and must acknowledge in writing having received the materials.
 Annually, each of our supervised persons must certify he or she complied with the Code of Ethics during year.